tanaylab/blood_aging/fig_4/fig4_README.md

 <br/><br/>

 Setup and run order (we used a CentOS Linux 7 machine):
+0. Download the `blood_aging/fig_4` directory from this repository.
 1. Create and activate a conda environment using `blood_aging/fig_4/blood_aging_conda_spec_file.txt`.
 2. `pip install -r blood_aging/fig_4/blood_aging_pip_requirements.txt`
 3. Download required (large) files from our AWS bucket.